Analyzing City Information Data with Analytics Agent¶

 visulization_output_dir = "visualization_output"

-) as dc:
+) as dc: # Alias the client as "dc"

-"I want to see a line plot of the areas of the different cities.",
+"I want to see a line plot of the areas of the different cities.", # Query 1

 ]

-for query_index, query in enumerate(queries):
+for query_index, query in enumerate(queries): # Loop through each query with index

-responses = await dc.query(query=query)
+responses = await dc.query(query=query) # Send query and await responses

-print(f"Response: {response['content']}") # return final results
+print(f"Response: {response['content']}") # Return final results

-if response["role"] == "Analytics Agent":
+if response["role"] == "Analytics Agent": # Check if response is from Analytics Agent

-visulization_dicts = literal_eval(response["content"])
+visulization_dicts = literal_eval(response["content"]) # Convert string to Python dict/list

-for visulization_dict in visulization_dicts:
+for visulization_dict in visulization_dicts: # Loop through each visualization dict

-# generate plots for data visualization
+try: # Attempt to generate plots

 generate_html_with_echarts(

-+ "/chart_"
++ "/chart_" # File prefix

-+ ".html",
++ ".html", # File extension

 )

-except Exception as e:
+except Exception as e: # Catch any errors during plot generation

 if __name__ == "__main__":